wazo-communication/wazo-asterisk-restart-plugin/README.md

 # wazo-asterisk-restart-plugin

-Restart Asterisk every night, once no calls are active
+Restart Asterisk every night at 23:30, once no calls are active.
+If calls are remaining after 1 hour of retrying, the restart task is cancelled until the next day.

 ## Installation